Are you hoping to take your blog to the next level? Well, there are several strategies that make the top marketing blogs in the industry successful.

-13. Search Engine Watch – Multi-Author Approach
+10. Search Engine Watch – Success Focus: Use a Multi-Author Approach

 In the early days of your blog, before it gains traction, you may be the only writer.
 There is nothing wrong with that.
 Heck, this strategy can generate results even after you hit it big.

-The benefits of a multi-author approach are varied, including the ability to publish more content, unique viewpoints and the option to leverage the audience of each writer.
+The benefits of a multi-author approach are varied, including the ability to publish more content, unique viewpoints, and the option to leverage the audience of each writer.

-14. Brian Solis – An Authoritative Voice
+11. Brian Solis – Success Focus: An Authoritative Voice

 Authority is something that is earned, not given.
 There are things you can do to speed up your growth, such as proving your authority in each post you publish, just as there’s more than one marketing strategy out there that might work well specifically for you.